eunbi-bb/minishell/README.md

 # minishell
-*This project is about creating a simple shell, especially **bash**.
-Implementing processes and file descriptors.*
+*This project aims to create a simple shell, inspired by **bash**, and focuses on implementing processes and file descriptors.*